mostaphaRoudsari/ladybug-primer/text/components/Photovoltaics_Surface.md

 ![](../../images/components/Photovoltaics_Surface.png)

 Use this component to calculate amount of electrical energy that can be produced by a surface if a certain percentage of it is covered with Photovoltaics.
-Component based on NREL PVWatts v1 fixed tilt calculator for crystalline silicon (c-Si) photovoltaics. - Sources: http://www.nrel.gov/docs/fy14osti/60272.pdf https://pvpmc.sandia.gov -
+Component based on NREL PVWatts v1 fixed tilt calculator for crystalline silicon (c-Si) and thin-film photovoltaics. - Sources: http://www.nrel.gov/docs/fy14osti/60272.pdf https://pvpmc.sandia.gov -

 #### Inputs
 * ##### epwFile [Required]